 Historic homes may come with structural deficiencies, which could become costly to update.
 Making an older home suitable for your modern lifestyle isn’t always easy and it won’t be cheap.

-Some renovations historic properties may need can be very costly.
+Some renovations historic properties may need can be very costly and should be considered when buying a historic property.
 In addition, you may have to follow specific guidelines and rules to ensure the authenticity of the property is maintained.

 Historic Homes Come with Regulations

-If you think you’ll be able to buy a historic property and do whatever you want with it, think again.
+If you think after buying a historic property you can do whatever you want with it, think again.
 Most historic properties are found in designated historic zones.
 These properties come with stringent zoning rules and building codes.

 Before you decide to buy a historic property, make sure you understand what you can and cannot do with it.
 You may be limited on any additions to the home, exterior changes, landscaping, and other renovations.